Get

 Conclusion

 While canines can, technically, eat and digest raw meat, it’s highly inadvisable to feed it to them.
 Raw meat has several health risks that can harm your dog greatly (and harm yourself and your family!).
-Instead of giving your pup raw meat (or raw food), feed them high-quality dog food that meets their specific nutritional needs.
+If you do not wish to offer your pup raw meat (or raw food), feeding them high-quality dog food that meets their specific nutritional needs is a very safe alternative.

 Featured Image Credit: MaraZe, Shutterstock